 Considering 0-crossing visibility, the kernel is the potential location of the top of the watchtower as described for the continuous version.
 The difference between the discrete and continuous versions is that in the discrete version, the algorithm restricts the possible watchtowers to those whose x-coordinates coincide with a vertex of T. As a result, the discrete 1-watchtower problem under 0-crossing visibility can also be solved in O(n) time.
-In the case of 2-crossing visibility, we apply the same approach as for the continuous version.
-The key difference is that only the vertical line segments emanating from vertices of the terrain are of interest as the possible location for the watchtower.
-As a result, the discrete version of the 2-watchtower problem can also be solved in $O(n^2 \log n)$ time.

 Figure 9: Going up and losing visibility: On point a, the entire terrain T is 2-crossing visible.
-At point b, a part on the right sight of the horizontal line is not 2-crossing visible anymore.
-At point c, the entire terrain T becomes 2-crossing visible, while on d apart on the left side of the horizontal line is not 2-crossing visible.
+At point b, the rightmost edge of T is not 2-crossing visible anymore.
+At point c, the entire terrain T becomes 2-crossing visible, while on d, the leftmost edge of T is not 2-crossing.
 At point e, T is 2-crossing visible again.